Keto Cottage Cheese Bagels with Almond Flour

 Instructions

-2. Add the rest of the ingredients to the blender and blend until combined.
-If the mixture is too thick, mix it on your worktop.
+- Add the rest of the ingredients to the blender and blend until a thick dough forms.
+If the mixture is too thick for your blender, transfer it to a bowl and mix by hand.

-3. Roll the ball of dough into a log about 8 inches long and 2 inches wide.
+- Shape the dough: Roll the dough into a log about 8 inches long and 2 inches wide.

-4. Cut into 6 pieces and shape each piece into a bagel shape.
-Use your finger to make a hole in the middle.
+- Cut into 6 equal pieces.
+Roll each piece into a ball, then shape it into a bagel.
+Use your finger to poke a hole in the center and gently widen it.

-5. Optional: Coat each bagel with an egg yolk (egg wash) for a shiny finish.
+- Optional: Brush each bagel with egg yolk (egg wash) for a shiny, golden brown finish.

 Ingredient Swaps